-Students learn to program in ICS 140 Programming Fundamentals and ICS 141 Programming with Objects using Java programming language, and learn client-side web development skills in ICS 225 Web Design and Implementation.
+Students learn to program in ICS 140 Computational Thinking with Programming and ICS 141 Programming with Objects using Python and Java programming language, and learn client-side web development skills in ICS 225 Web Design and Implementation.
 Mathematics courses should be taken concurrently.
 Students should note individual course prerequisites and enroll in the proper sequence of courses.
 The prerequisite courses should be completed before upper division (300-level) classes are taken in the major.